Three Key Elements of a Successful Business Launch

 - The name you use to form your entity is the business’s legal name and protects you at the state level.

-Is the true legal name you want to use available or is another company already using it?
-Do you need a DBA or Federal Trademark?
 Like forming an entity, you need to make the right decisions and then file the paperwork correctly to get the legal protection you need.
 Working with an experienced small business attorney is a smart way to make sure you get your business name right.

 Depending on your state and industry, your business may require additional business licenses and permits.
 Common licenses and permits include general business licenses, sales tax licenses, health department permits and liquor licenses.